Chethz/TrainAppSolution/README.md

 Getting Started Clone or download the repository from git hub.
 Application built on .Net Core version 2.2 and used nUnit frmawork for unit testing.

-Prerequisites Visual studio (I used Visual Studio Community 2019) nUnit for unit testing
+Prerequisites

-Give examples
+Visual studio (I used Visual Studio Community 2019) nUnit for unit testing

 Running application